Threads Adds New Podcast Feature That Lets Creators Link Video Clips to Full-Length Episodes

 How Rich Link Previews Work

-Podcasters can add a link to an episode to a video in one of two ways.
-For those who have a podcast linked in their bio, they can upload a video clip in the composer and select “Add podcast link” below the clip to link out to their pod.
-For those who don’t, they can paste the podcast link into the composer or select the three-dot menu, then choose “Add podcast link.”
+Podcasters can add a link to an episode to a video in two ways.
+If they’ve linked a podcast in their bio, they can upload a video clip in the composer and tap “Add podcast link” below the clip to connect it to their show.
+If they haven’t linked a podcast in their bio, they can either paste the episode URL directly into the composer or use the three-dot menu and select “Add podcast link.”

 Audiences will then see a preview card that links directly to the full episode.